Whether you are spending 3 days in Bergen or a full week. This is handwritten guide that will help you.

 12. Discover WW2 bunkers around the city

-If you explore the surrounding mountains and nature areas of Bergen, you’re sure to come across an old World War One bunker.
+If you explore the surrounding mountains and nature areas, you’re sure to come across an old World War One bunker.

 Many have been left in their original state.